 Has your iPhone backup to iCloud stopped working?
 Don’t panic – this problem is easier to fix than you may think.
 By following the step-by-step troubleshooting guide below, you’ll get your iCloud backups working again in no time.

-Can’t Back Up iPhone to iCloud?
+iPhone won’t backup to iCloud?
 Here are 7 Fixes That Actually Work

 If your iPhone won’t backup to iCloud, don’t panic.
 This is a common problem with an easy fix.
 There are three main reasons an iPhone may fail to backup to iCloud and a few troubleshooting steps you can take to get backups working again.